 Symptoms of a concussion can range from mild to severe and include poor concentration, confusion, dizziness, blurred vision, headache, nausea and vomiting, balance issues, and anxiety.
 Concussions may be the least serious kind of TBI, but it is important to remember that with each subsequent head injury, the brain becomes more susceptible to future damage.

 If you sustained a head injury in a car accident that was not your fault, you may be eligible to recover compensation for medical bills, lost wages, and vehicle repairs.
-Contact The Law Office of Brian K. Branch to find out how to proceed with your claim.
+Contact The Law Office of Brian K. Branch, PC to find out how to proceed with your claim.
 Call 505-207-4401 to schedule a free case evaluation with a head injury lawyer in Albuquerque.

 How Do You Treat a Concussion Following a Car Accident?

 There are different grades of concussions, and the severity of the concussion will ultimately determine the extent of the treatment.
 For example, grade 1 concussions are considered mild and are characterized by symptoms that do not last longer than 15 minutes.

 People who have suffered a grade 1 concussion do not lose consciousness, and they typically do not require immediate medical care.
 If you think you have suffered a grade 1 concussion, though, it is still worth visiting your doctor for a thorough health assessment.

 A grade 2 concussion is considered moderate with no loss of consciousness and is characterized by symptoms that last longer than 15 minutes.
 If you sustained a grade 2 concussion, your doctor may want you to stay in the hospital for observation until your symptoms subside.
 According to the Mayo Clinic, the best way to treat such a concussion is rest and relaxation.

 A concussion following a loss of consciousness falls under the grade 3 category.
 If you lose consciousness following a collision, you should seek medical attention immediately.